The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 		- In this type of function, the functions contains a number of parameter with some initial value **[for example: `void sum(int x=10,int y=20)`]**
-		- At the etime of calling if there is no value is passed **[for example: `sum();`]** then the default value will be x=10 and y=20, but if value passed **[for example: `sum(5,6);`]**
+		- At the time of calling if there is no value is passed **[for example: `sum();`]** then the default value will be x=10 and y=20, but if value passed **[for example: `sum(5,6);`]**